 Private Sector Firm Eligibility (must meet at least one):

-- Belongs to a trade association that is a member of the SCC (e.g. the National Defense Industrial Association, Aerospace Industries Association); or
+- Firm is a member of a trade association that is a member of the SCC (i.e., the National Defense Industrial Association, Aerospace Industries Association); or,

-- Can document significant and substantial defense-related systems, products or services provided to the US Department of Defense or other Governmental departments or agencies.
+- Firm can document significant and substantial defense-related systems, products or services provided to the US Department of Defense or other Governmental departments or agencies.

-- Employed by an eligible private sector firm, and remain employed during their time at NDU; and
+- Prospective fellows must be employed by an eligible private sector firm, and remain employed during their time at NDU; and,

 - NDU/ES Private Sector Fellow Nomination Form